scalacenter/scala-advent-of-code/docs/2023/puzzles/day11.md

 ### A cubic solution: calculate for each pair of rows!

-Now, since the empty rows are expanded, we simply cannot get the row distance simply by `(a.row - b.row).abs`.
+Now, since the empty rows are expanded, we cannot use the old row distance formula `(a.row - b.row).abs`.
 Instead, we have to *count* the number of empty rows in between:

 ```scala 3